 You can view that information at the Storage page in your OneDrive account.

-What happens if I’ll be over my limit when these changes take effect?
+What happens if I was over my limit when these changes took effect?

-If you have a free OneDrive plan and will be over your storage quota as a result of these changes:
+If you had a free OneDrive plan and were over your storage quota as a result of these changes:

 If you are over quota after the 90 days, you will still have access to your files for 9 months.
 You can view and download them.
 However, you will not be able to add new content.